audiojs/audio-buffer-utils/README.md

 //Normalize buffer by the max value, limit to the -1..+1 range.
 Modifiers buffer in place. utils.normalize(buffer, start?, end?);

-//Create buffer with trimmed sound from the beginning/end, by the threshold. utils.trim(buffer, limit?);
+//Create buffer with trimmed zeros from the beginning/end, by the threshold. utils.trim(buffer, limit?);
 ```